The must-see places to visit in the U.S. during your lifetime.

 INSIDER TIPThe best free activity in the canyon is watching the vibrant splashes of color on the canyon walls at sunset or sunrise, but it’s worth the ticket price to venture out to the West Canyon to stroll along the glass-floored walkway of the Grand Canyon Skywalk.

 Related: Fodor’s Grand Canyon Guide

 Miami’s South Beach stretches along the Atlantic like a sandy sculpture garden of bronzed, chiseled bods.
-Everyone’s on display here, from the motionless models sunbathing on the shore to the impeccably styled patrons posing in café chairs.
-Muscled cyclists breeze by under soaring palms that sway gentle toward the turquoise water.
+Everyone’s on display here—especially at the people-watching mecca that is the Lincoln Road Mall—from the motionless models sunbathing on the shore to the impeccably styled patrons posing in café chairs.
+Cyclists breeze by under soaring palms that sway gently toward the turquoise water.
 And at night, the streets are a spectrum of glowing neon.
-It all makes for quite the aesthetically pleasing tableau of an iconic America’s beach.
+It all makes for quite the aesthetically pleasing tableau of an iconic American beach.

 INSIDER TIPFamilies should head to Mid- or North Beach—South Beach tends toward the PG-13 (and above).

 If you stand still on the “international orange”-colored, 1.7-mile long, art deco suspension bridge connecting San Francisco and Marin County when it’s windy, you can feel it sway a bit.
 The majestic Golden Gate Bridge set the global standard for suspension-bridge design when it was built to withstand high winds and earthquakes.
 This bridge’s power is palpable as you take in the San Francisco skyline and bay islands from its edge.
 In afternoons and mornings, the red towers poke out from the mystical, thick fog below.